Student and Parent Handbook

 - Use kind words and actions.

 - Follow directions.

 - Be prepared.

 - Keep the school building and grounds clean.

 - Treat others how you want to be treated.

 Cooper Mountain staff members teach and reinforce school rules throughout the school year.
-When a student struggles to follow school rules after appropriate instruction and intervention, the student will meet with the principal.
+When a student struggles to follow school rules after appropriate instruction and intervention, the student will meet with the counselor, Student Success Coach or principal.
 At Cooper Mountain we believe in discipline as a teaching tool whenever possible.
-The principal and teacher will make every effort to coach the student in their misunderstanding and to help the student make things right if harm has been done to another person or school property.
+The principal, counselor, Student Success Coach and teacher will make every effort to coach the student in their misunderstanding and to help the student make things right if harm has been done to another person or school property.
 If a child fails to respond to the coaching and problem solving with the principal and/or teacher, we will follow the guidelines and consequences found in the Beaverton School District Student and Family Handbook.

 Student Property Guidelines

 We ask that students only bring items to school that directly relate to schoolwork.
 Personal possessions, valuables – including money and toys - should remain at home so they will not disrupt learning or get lost, damaged, or stolen.
 This includes personal sports equipment and electronics.
 While exceptions may be made with teacher permission for activities such as sharing, it is strongly recommended that items other than toys or valuables be chosen for these special occasions.
 If a student distracts him/herself or others with personal objects, they may be taken and kept in the office until the parent retrieves them.
 In addition, any of these items will be confiscated: cap guns, water guns, knives or pocketknives (anything that could serve as a knife like a sharp stick).
 Any toys resembling weapons are never to be brought to school.
 More detailed information is located in the Beaverton School District Student and Family Handbook on the BSD website.
 Cooper Mountain is not responsible for lost or damaged personal items.